State Employees’ Credit Union mortgage review

 State Employees’ Credit Union (SECU) offers conventional fixed- or adjustable-rate mortgage products.
 It also has a program to help first-time homebuyers get up to 100% financing and closing cost assistance.
 But it’s not ideal if you’re looking for government-insured loans with flexible credit underwriting — and it’s only available in five states.

 Conventional loans have a maximum 100% loan-to-value (LTV).
-SECU prefers a maximum debt-to-income (DTI) ratio of 43%.
+SECU currently prefers a maximum debt-to-income (DTI) ratio of 43%.
 But due to new rules released by the Consumer Financial Protection Bureau (CFPB) in December of 2020, this requirement could change as lenders are able to adjust the factors that determine borrower eligibility.

-SECU does not set interest rates based on your FICO score.
-Members get the same loan rate, regardless of their credit score.
-But your credit history may impact your ability to qualify for a loan.
-Fortunately, SECU is willing to work with borrowers with bad or no credit.
+SECU doesn’t set interest rates based on your FICO score, but your credit history may impact your ability to qualify for a loan.

 - Current and former addresses